kaankork/dall-e/README.md

 ## Test Cases
-- [ ] One half of a face portrait to test how it generates the other half of the image
+- [ ] Half of a portrait to test how it generates the other half of the image - politicians?
+Marvel characters?